 Set-top boxes and PVRs compared

 We’ve put more than 70 set-top boxes and PVRs through our rigorous lab tests, so we can give you a definitive verdict on which one is best and how they rate against each other.
-To find out which models top our tests take a look at all our set-top box and PVR reviews.
+To find out which models top our tests take a look at all of our set-top box and PVR reviews.